 At Daimler Trucks North America, we're dedicated to engineering state-of-the-art mobility solutions to revolutionize the commercial trucking industry.
 As the No. 1 supplier of choice in the North American trucking market, DTNA consistently pursues and achieves its goals by providing the best trucks on the road, delivering uncompromising value, and customer satisfaction through technical innovation backed by superior engineering.

 At Daimler Trucks North America, we are developing real electric vehicles for real world applications.
 The heavy-duty Freightliner eCascadia is heavy-duty designed for local and regional distribution and port drayage.
 The Freightliner eM2 is a medium-duty truck designed for pick-up and delivery and last-mile logistics.
 Both the eCascadia and eM2 are currently planned to enter series production in late 2021.
-The Thomas Built Buses Jouley electric school bus is designed to transport students throughout North America safety, quietly and emission-free.
+The Thomas Built Buses Jouley electric school bus is designed to transport students throughout North America safely, quietly and emission-free.
 Series production for the Jouley begins in 2020.

 Our customer-driven design process - co-creation - is the cornerstone of our strategy to rapidly develop and deploy commercial battery-electric trucks.
 Partnerships with customers are informing the product design, as well as the design of the surrounding ecosystem of charging infrastructure, vehicle maintenance and service.